sonia194/Anomaly-detection-in-Manufacturing/README.md

-Open this link to lead to the project
+Open this link to lead to the project in your google colab

 https://colab.research.google.com/drive/1A4TDTY6_KdgsCncO21c2TBMdELjogNvo